umbraco/Umbraco.Cloud.CICDFlow.Samples/README.md

 We have scripts that target our V1 and V2 endpoints.

 For new users we recommend using V2 scripts.
+You can still find the V1 scripts below.

 ## PowerShell V2 scripts
 You can use the same PowerShell scripts for Github and Azure Devops.